B.2.f. Residential Life Policies

 d.
 Housing Regulations & Resources

-5. Requesting Changes or Off-Campus Housing
+5. Changing Housing Assignments or Off-Campus Housing

 7. Graduating Winter Athlete Housing Policy